behappyrightnow/grunt-chaas/README.md

 }
 ```

-You can now run chaas by issuing in the project folder:
+You can now run chaas by issuing:
 ```shell
 grunt chaas
 ```

-If chaas.json is in a different folder, use the parameter --path=/my/different/path.

 The fixtures and logic settings take an array of folders, so you can merge multiple projects and run a single wiki to manage all your executable documentation.
-Note that the wiki parameter is not an array.
-Also, you may keep all your code either in fixtures or in logic if you wish.
-We have found it necessary to allow for separation, so that production code produced with Chaas can be separated from the fixture code needed to run Chaas tests.

 ## What is executable documentation?
 A term coined by Joshua Kerievsky, it refers to documentation that is accompanied with tests that are visible through the browser and can be executed.
 It differs from unit tests or even acceptance tests in that it is usually constructed for subject matter experts, and owned by them.
 While they may take the help of technical folks to edit and maintain this, the intention is for them to own the construction and content of the tests.

 This is not a new idea at all.
 It has been well illustrated by Ward Cunningham's pioneering work with [FIT](http://fit.c2.com) and ObjectMentor's [FitNesse](http://fitnesse.org).
 Chaas is an evolution of these ideas.
-Whereas FIT and Fitnesse focused on the testing aspects, we have built Chaas with the idea of serving as subject-matter documentation of business logic, to make it come out of the heads of experienced people and be shared in the project commons.
-Chaas is exclusively focused for now on Javascript, built on a foundation of AngularJS and Grunt.
-It is intended to have a super small footprint.
+It is exclusively focused for now on Javascript, built on a foundation of AngularJS and Grunt.
+It has a super small footprint, and does not generate any unnecessary files.
+It is still early days for Chaas, and you are welcome to contribute to this project.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`